-The average American wedding costs almost $29,000, according to The Wedding Report, a market research publication. $29,000!
-That money could buy a nice new car or be a 20% down payment on a $145,000 home.
+The average American wedding costs $30,000, according to The Knot, a popular wedding planning website. $30,000!
+That money could buy a nice new car or be a 20% down payment on a $150,000 home.
 It’s also more than many Americans earn in a year.
 How do wedding costs get so out-of-hand?
 And what can you do to keep costs down when it’s your turn to tie the knot?
 I’m getting hitched in less than three months, so I’ve been thinking about this quite a bit.
 Here’s what I’ve found.

 It’s ironic that most people I know (my fiancee and I included) always say things like “we don’t want a big wedding” and “it doesn’t have to cost much”.
 Still, as soon as you begin planning the big day, the costs add up.
 Some people call this hypocrisy, but the fact is, in many cases, many aspects of planning a wedding (and its costs) are out of the bride- and groom-to-bes’ hands.
 There’s the old saying that the wedding is not about you.
 It’s about everybody else.
 Therefore, even if you don’t want to spend money on a fancy reception site/music/food/alcohol/etc., somebody involved may influence these decisions anyway.